ULL-ESIT-PL/left-side-pablo/examples/README.md

 # Examples

+## What is this?

 This folder is used to test ideas about the plugin.
 Examples are first tested here before being included in the test suite.
+It is a playground for the plugin.

 ## Compiling